jparyani/mediagoblin/mediagoblin/plugins/oauth/README.rst

 2. The *authorization server* authenticates the *resource owner* and redirects the *user agent* back to the *redirect uri* (covered later in this document).
-3. The *client* recieves the request from the *user agent*, attached is the *authorization code*.
+3. The *client* receives the request from the *user agent*, attached is the *authorization code*.
 4. The *client* requests an *access token* from the *authorization server*
 5. \?\?\?\?\?